-- Turn heat off or remove from heat source, add to the pan the sliced artichokes, low-fat cheeses, and panko breadcrumbs.
+- Turn heat off or remove from the heat source, add to the pan the sliced artichokes, low-fat cheeses, and panko breadcrumbs.

 - Combine the filling flavors into the cleaned mushrooms.
+Bake the spinach artichoke stuffed mushrooms for about 15 minutes.

-- Bake the spinach artichoke stuffed mushrooms for about 15 minutes.
-The cheese will be melted and the mushroom soft.
+- The cheese will be melted and the mushroom soft.
 Serve immediately!

 Spinach Artichoke Stuffed Mushrooms

-- 1/2 tsp. unsalted butter
+- 1/2 teaspoon unsalted butter

-- 1 clove minced garlic
+- 1 clove garlic, peeled and minced

-- 1/2 cup marinated artichokes hearts, diced
+- 1/2 cup marinated artichokes hearts, diced drain the liquid

-- 2 oz reduced fat cream cheese
+- 2 ounce reduced-fat cream cheese

-- 3 Tbls. panko breadcrumbs
+- 3 Tablespoons Panko breadcrumbs

 - 1 tsp. olive oil

-- salt and pepper to taste
+- salt and pepper, to taste

 - Preheat oven to 400 degrees.

 - Remove the stems from the mushrooms and dice them into small pieces and set aside.

 - In a skillet, over medium heat, melt the unsalted butter and add the minced garlic, diced mushroom stems, and the baby spinach.
 Saute for about 5 minutes to cook lightly brown the garlic and mushroom stems and to wilt the spinach.

 - Place the olive oil in a small bowl, use a pastry brush to dip into the olive oil and coat the mushroom caps lightly with the olive oil.
 Then place the mushrooms on a cookie sheet.
-I like to season with a little salt and pepper as well.

 - Use a teaspoon to fill each mushroom cap, press filling inside the cavity of the mushroom.
 Usually, about 2 teaspoons of the filling will fill the mushroom.